|

 information:

-The Smithsonian Institute has a Duoscopic in its collection.
+The Smithsonian Institution has a Duoscopic in its collection.

 Also, the South Carolina State Museum has a console prototype with